Point-Identification of a Robust Predictor Under Latent Shift with Imperfect Proxies: Experiment details

 \subsection{Baselines}

 \begin{itemize} \item \textbf{Proxy-DA}: \citet{tsai2024proxy} assume completeness and prove the trained bridge in source domain can be used on target domains ($h_s=h_t$).
 As a result, only updating CMEs in target domain is enough to adapt the predictor and get robust predictor. \item \textbf{SC}: \citet{prashant2025scalable} uses discrete proxies $W$ to capture the structure of unobserved variables.
 This approach first trains an encoder to learn the latent distribution $P(U|X)$ by using $(X,W)$.
 A mixture of experts is then trained on source data, where predictions are combined by using inferred latent at inference time, the model estimates the target latent marginal by comparing the distribution of latent components for the queried target covariates against the source.
-These estimates are used to recalibrate the mixture weights, allowing the model to adapt its predictions to target domain shift. \item \textbf{Few-shot-ERM:} In few-shot Empirical risk minimization (ERM), we concatenate data from source and target domains and train a MLP over concatenation of current source samples and few queried target samples $\{(x,y)\}_{(x,y) \in \mathcal{D}_{\mathcal{LB}} \cup \mathcal{D}_{\mathcal{TLB}}}$ and predictor is obtained by minimizing loss over these samples. \item\textbf{Oracle:} Oracle baseline has access to all target samples from candidate pool.
-It is once trained on source labeled samples plus all labeled samples from candidate pools.
-We then fine tune shred source bridge based on loss source and target losses in Equation \ref{eq:losses} $ (\hat{\alpha}^{(r)}= \argmin_{\alpha} (\mathcal{L}_{source}(\alpha)+ \lambda_{tgt} \mathcal{L}^{(r)}_{target} (\alpha) + \lambda_{reg}\mid\mid \alpha -\alpha^{(0)}\mid \mid_2^2)$.
+These estimates are used to recalibrate the mixture weights, allowing the model to adapt its predictions to target domain shift.

+\item \textbf{Few-shot-ERM:} In few-shot Empirical risk minimization (ERM), we concatenate data from source and target domains and train a MLP over concatenation of current source samples and few queried target samples $\{(x,y)\}_{(x,y) \in \mathcal{D}_{\mathcal{LB}} \cup \mathcal{D}_{\mathcal{TLB}}}$ and predictor is obtained by minimizing loss over these samples.